alongL/modbusPlcSimulator/ReadMe.md

 + 1. address
 Modbus protocol uses 1 more address than the actual address.
 The address displayed when viewing with modscan +1.
 It is recommended to set offsetaddone=1 in the configuration file app.cfg
 + 2. Value type
 At present, the int type is processed as a 16 bit 1 register.
-Use DWORD for 32-bit int
+Use DWORD for 32-bit int.
 Float is treated as 32-bit.
 Real is treated as a 32-bit floating-point number.

 ## 6. Todo